JonathanM2ndoza/Spring-Boot-Crud-Rest/README.md

 # Spring-Boot-Crud-Rest

 Example of RESTful API with Spring Boot.
-Basic logging, JPA, MySQL
+Basic logging, JPA and MySQL.

 ## REST and RESTful